springwolf/springwolf.github.io/docs/introduction/introduction.md

 ```

 By simply adding Springwolf dependency to your project you will automatically get:
-- An endpoint returning an asyncapi document describing your async API.
+- An endpoint returning an AsyncAPI document describing your asynchronous API.
-- A web UI for convenient use by your developers, QA or clients of your async API.
+- A web UI for convenient use by your developers, QA or clients of your asynchronous API.
-- An easy way to publish messages to your async API with a click of a button
+- An easy way to publish messages to your asynchronous API with a click of a button